 Identity Theft

-Unauthorized knowledge of personal identifying information such as a Social Security Number can lead to Identity Theft.
-Identity theft occurs when someone uses your personal identifying information, such as your name, social security number, or credit card number, without your permission to commit fraud or other crimes (Source: Information Security Office).
-Should you suspect that you are a victim of identity theft, you should report it to Campus Public Safety or your local police agency in addition to taking the applicable actions on this page.
+Unauthorized knowledge of personal identifying information such as a Social Security Number can lead to identity theft.
+Identity theft occurs when someone uses your personal identifying information, such as your name, Social Security Number, or credit card number, without your permission to commit fraud or other crimes.
+If you suspect that you are a victim of identity theft, you should report it to Campus Public Safety or local police agency in addition to taking the applicable actions on this page.

 You may also see the recorded Hands-on Tips for Preventing Identity Theft webinar by the Information Security Office for additional information as well as the Federal Trade Commission’s website.